Bipolar disorder affects thousands of people each year.

 Beach House Center for Recovery offers comprehensive treatment programs for people struggling with bipolar and substance use disorders.
 With dedicated addiction specialists, medical clinicians, and psychiatric providers, we deliver ongoing support to patients seeking freedom from addiction.

-People with unmanaged mental health issues are at high risk for developing substance use disorders.
-Bipolar disorder is a particularly challenging concern, requiring dedicated clinical support to address successfully.
+People with unmanaged mental health issues, including bipolar disorder, are at high risk for developing substance use disorders.
+Bipolar disorder is a particularly challenging concern, requiring dedicated clinical support to address it successfully.

 Bipolar mood shifts fall into the following categories:

 - Hypomanic Episodes: Significant bursts of energy, either euphoria or hostility, that might last for approximately four days.

 - Manic Episodes: Major bursts of elation or hostility – generally more significant than hypomanic episodes – that can last for a week or longer.
 Manic episode behaviors can lead to sleeplessness, agitation, and delusions that might require hospitalization.

 - Major Depressive Episodes: Major depressive episodes are periods of severe disinterest lasting at least two weeks.
 People experiencing major depressive episodes might not leave their homes, fail to complete normal daily work or school tasks, struggle with concentration, or have thoughts of suicide or death.

 - Mixed Episodes: Periods of hypomanic, manic, and major depressive behaviors.